-Failure to comply with any scheduled Triage appointment may result in the discontinuance of benefits.
+Failure to comply with any scheduled Triage appointment may result in the denial/discontinuance of benefits.

-Clients who are residents of treatment facilities served by CAAP during a lock-down period, when residents are not allowed to leave the facility, will be provide with 2139A to return in 7 days after approval.
+Clients who are residents of treatment facilities served by CAAP during a lock-down period, when residents are not allowed to leave the facility, must provide a completed form 2139A before benefits will be issued.

 Clients who are represented by the Contracted SSI Legal advocates (Positive Resource, Bay Area Legal Aid or Homeless Advocacy Project) are automatically considered permanently disabled without having to go through a Triage employability assessment.
-Refer to 95-2.2: Contracted SSI Legal Advocacy
+Refer to 95-2.2: Contracted SSI Legal Advocacy.